syntro-opensource/silverstripe-seo/docs/en/01_Title.md

 The title of a Page is central to a good SEO Strategy.
 Title content and length are vital properties in order to be placed well in a google search.

-Typically, SilverStripe either uses the Page title or allows the User to create a Title as desired:
+Typically, SilverStripe either uses the pagename or allows the User to create a Title as desired:
 ```html
 <!-- title provided by Silverstripe -->